Tyrone Taylor Player Props: Brewers vs. Giants

-Tyrone Taylor -- 1-for-4 in his last game -- will be in action for the Milwaukee Brewers versus the San Francisco Giants, with Logan Webb on the hill, on May 27 at 4:10 PM ET.
+On Sunday, Tyrone Taylor (coming off going 0-for-4) and the Milwaukee Brewers play the San Francisco Giants, whose starting pitcher will be Alex Cobb.
+First pitch is at 2:10 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Giants.
+He had a hitless performance in his last game (0-for-4) against the Giants.

 Tyrone Taylor Game Info & Props vs. the Giants